Nahuel2998/ProgProjects-School/PersonalExperiments/SongSwapper/src/readme.txt

 Nar -> Nome
 This says Nome must get Nar's songs (rigged)
-Do not try to make a chain with this like Nar -> Nome -> Star since I didn't support that yeah If you do want to do that just put them in separate lines:
-Nar -> Nome
-Nome -> Star
+You can also keep adding arrows to make a chain (Nar -> Nome -> Star) but do note this is not a closed circle To make a closed circle add the first participant at the end (Nar -> Nome -> Star -> Nar)

 Nar <-> Nome
 This forms a pair between Nar and Nome, Nar gets Nome's songs and Nome gets Nar's songs